jesse-ai/docs/docs/installation.md

 Now download and install [Ubuntu 18.04](https://www.microsoft.com/en-us/p/ubuntu-1804/9n9tngvndl3q) (installs Redis v4.09) from the [Microsoft Store](http://microsoft.com/store).

-Launch ubuntu and install Redis:
+Launch ubuntu you will be promted to select a username and password for ubuntu.

+After that install Redis (you will be asked for the password you just set):

     sudo apt-get update
     sudo apt-get upgrade
     sudo apt-get install redis-server
     redis-cli -v

+ You should end up with something like that: redis-cli 4.0.9

 ### Step 4: Install Talib
-Talib can't be installed directly with pip on Windows.
+Talib can't be easily installed directly with pip on Windows.
 The easiest way is to use a prebuilt binary.
 Go to [https://www.lfd.uci.edu/~gohlke/pythonlibs/](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Search : TA-Lib and download a version >= 0.4 matching your system and python version.

 Example: